datarhei/restreamer/docs/guides-raspicam.md

 title: Raspicam
 ---

+The Raspicam is the [video module for the Raspberry Pi](https://www.raspberrypi.org/products/camera-module-v2/) devices.
-For the RaspiCam we recommend that you use the latest [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) distribution that has the video capture tools in `/opt/vc` installed.
+We recommend that you use the latest [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) distribution that has the video capture tools in `/opt/vc` pre-installed.

 ## Enable RaspiCam